kutaslab/fitgrid/docs/source/about_fitgrid.rst

   y = \beta_{0} + e

-fit by minimizing squared error (ordinary least squares).
+fit by minimizing squared error (ordinary least squares) [SmiKut2015]_.
 They pointed out that this makes the average ERP a special case of sweeping a linear regression model along the EEG at time, *t*, and generalized this to more complex multiple regression models,

 .. math::